Bxloiic/REHASH/README.md

 - Generate new outfits based on your ***personal style***
 - Save and organize outfits into a weekly calender

+# Instructions for End User
+- You can enter the REHASH application by clicking the start button in the "WELCOME" screen
+- You can generate a hash, a hashdex, or a outfit by clicking the buttons with the corresponding labels in the blue panel
+- You can locate my visual component by looking at the welcome screen
+- You can save the state of my application by clicking save in the REHASH application
+- You can load or clear data by licking the continue button in the welcome screen
+- You can view created hashes..etc, by click the view button in the tabs

 ### FAQ

-The name REHASH bisa play on the concept of reusing items and previous *hashes* create something new.
+The name REHASH is a play on the concept of reusing items and previous *hashes* create something new.
 Through the curation of personal hashdex's, users can give old media and ideas new life.